 Our dedicated New Build team delivers a tailored service to clients buying from a house builder or developer.
 Please contact Jill Cade on 01225 755656, or email her, to discuss how we can help you with you New Build purchase.

 We are recommended by house builders on sites across the South of England for our experience and knowledge in this specialist area.

-Exchange deadlines – most house builders will set a deadline for exchange of Contracts, usually 28 days from the date that you reserve the plot.
+Most house builders will set a deadline for exchange of Contracts, usually 28 days from the date that you reserve the plot.
 By this date, you will need to have your offer of mortgage.
 If you have a property to sell, your purchaser (and the rest of the chain below) will also need to be ready to exchange by the date specified.

-Deposit – check at an early stage the minimum deposit the builder will require on exchange.
+Check at an early stage the minimum deposit the builder will require on exchange.
 Many will insist on a 10% deposit.
 Others will accept 5%, particularly where the property is some way from physical completion.

-Restrictive covenants – restrictions are usually imposed on each plot owner on a new development.
+Restrictions are usually imposed on each plot owner on a new development.
 They will usually include restrictions against extending or altering the external appearance of the property, carrying on a business from the property and parking commercial vehicles and caravans outside.

-Defects – before completion, carry out an inspection of the property and prepare a written list of any defects of unfinished items.
+Before completion, carry out an inspection of the property and prepare a written list of any defects of unfinished items.
 Hand this list to the site office.
 Although you will not be able to delay completion if the defects are minor, the contract should require the builder to remedy the defects as soon as possible after completion.